 Each Advanced Course cadet receives a $450 per school month allowance during the school year in return for this agreement.
-Airborne, Air Assault, and the Northern Warfare training courses are U.S. Army schools available to qualified volunteers in addition to other training opportunities.
+Airborne, Air Assault, and the Mountain Warfare training courses are U.S. Army schools available to qualified volunteers in addition to other training opportunities.

-AMS 301.
-Organizational Leadership.
+AMS 301. organizational leadership